-Health experts say that men’s sex drive will decline as they age.
-This is true, however, if the desire to have sex is drastically lowered, then it may be due to a lower testosterone level.
-A lack of sexual desire or low libido is one of the most common symptoms of having low testosterone level.
+Health experts say that men’s sex drive declines as they age.
+This is true; however, if the desire to have sex is drastically lowered, it may be due to a lower testosterone level.
+A lack of sexual desire or low libido is one of the most common symptoms of low testosterone levels.

 Testosterone not only stimulates sexual desire but also aids in achieving and maintaining an erection.
-A man with low testosterone may have difficulty in maintaining an erection prior to or during sexual intercourse.
+Therefore, a man with low testosterone may have difficulty maintaining an erection before or during sexual intercourse.

-If you have a lack of sex drive, then you will naturally find difficulty in having a proper erection.
+If you lack sex drive, then you will naturally find difficulty in having a proper erection.

 According to a study published in Reviews in Urology,

 “Erections are clearly androgen-dependent, as evidenced by the observation that men with marked hypogonadism have a marked reduction in the frequency, amplitude, and rigidity of erections.
 However, the level of hypogonadism required to induce this ED is debatable.
 It is believed that normal adult testosterone levels are not required for normal erections to occur and that when this threshold of testosterone is reached, additional amounts do not further increase the frequency, amplitude, or rigidity of erections.”